HackAtUCI/zothacks-site-2023/README.md

 pnpm install
 ```

 When installing a new dependency for an individual app or package, first navigate to the corresponding directory, then run the `pnpm add` command.
+Alternatively, use the `filter` flag: `pnpm add <package name> --filter site`.

 If you want to install a package shared by multiple apps or packages, run the command at the project root.
 You'll have to use the -w flag (or --workspace-root) to confirm your intention.